► THE CIVIL WAR THE WEST CAN NOT SAFELY IGNORE

 According to Idries Shah (1924-1996, a scholar of Afghan heritage, born in India) the Sufi philosophy is universal in nature, its taproots even predating the rise of Islam and other modern-day religions.
 Some scholars have defined Sufism as “a science whose objective is the reparation of the heart and turning it away from all else but God” (Ahmed Zarruq, Zaineb Istrabadi, Hamza Yusuf Hanson—The Principles of Sufism, Amal Press.
 2008).
 Some Islamic scholars have defined sufism as simply the name for the inner or esoteric dimension of Islam.
 (Dr. Alan Godlas, University of Georgia, Sufism's Many Paths, 2000, University of Georgia) Most Muslims agree that Sufism is located within the Islamic tradition.

-But for many mullahs Sufism is disapproved as an unorthodox variant.
+But for many mullahs, Sufism is strongly disapproved as an unorthodox variant.
 After all, mysticism and poetry lead to allegory and metaphor, the very intellectual tools that has rescued Judaism and Christianity from rigid fundamentalism.
 These elements are present in Sufi practice.
 Let’s pray that from such tiny seeds, something benign can take root and grow.
 Meantime we have to respect the danger that inheres in the dominant fundamentalist doctrine.

 Note: Unsurprisingly, Sufism has been suppressed in Iran and elsewhere under Islamic rule.
 [For more, read “There is a tolerant pluralist tradition in Islam” Stephen Schwartz in the Weekly Standard 2/2/05.]